ichenpipi/cocos-quick-finder/README.en.md

 [Cocos Creator Editor Extension]

-**Press the hotkey to open the search bar, enter the file name then you can locate the file immediately, for scenes or prefabs you can open it directly.**
+**Press the hotkey to open the search bar, enter the file name then you can open or locate the file immediately.**

-> ⚠ Attention
+> 🎭 Attention
 >
 > Current branch is for **Cocos Creator 3.x**, if you're looking for **Cocos Creator 2.x** version ,please switch to branch `master`, Click [here](https://gitee.com/ifaswind/ccc-quick-finder/tree/master/) to switch branch immediately.